-- How to troubleshoot communication issues between PMM Client and PMM Server?
+- How do I troubleshoot communication issues between PMM Client and PMM Server?

 - What resolution is used for metrics?

-- How to set up Alerting in PMM?
+- How do I set up Alerting in PMM?

-- How to use a custom Prometheus configuration file inside of a PMM Server?
+- How do I use a custom Prometheus configuration file inside PMM Server?

 The best place to discuss PMM with developers and other community members is the community forum.

-If you would like to report a bug, use the PMM project in JIRA.
+To report a bug, visit the PMM project in JIRA.